-A standard 9-pin straight-through, Male/Female serial cable (not supplied) can be used to connect the Geode GNSS to the Display Unit, but if this cable is used:
+A standard 9-pin straight-through, Male/Female serial cable (not supplied) can be used to connect the Geode GNSS to the Display Unit, but if so:

 - 1) The serial port power on the Display Unit MUST be turned OFF (see Section 4.2.7). - The Geode GNSS will be powered using its internal battery, so it will be necessary to charge it separately using the wall charger block and USB-C cable, supplied with the Geode.